arclab-hku/Event_based_VO-VIO-SLAM/README.md

 We also provide ground truth poses from a motion capture system VICON at 50Hz during the beginning and end of each sequence, which can be used for trajectory evaluation.
 To alleviate disturbance from the motion capture system’s infrared light on the event camera, we add an infrared filter on the lens surface of the DAVIS346 camera.
 Note that this might cause the degradation of perception for both the event and image camera during the evaluation, but it can also further increase the difficulty of our dataset for the only image-based method.
-We hope that our dataset can help to push the boundary of future research on stereo event-based VO/VIO algorithms, especially the ones that are really useful and can be applied in practice.

 *This is a very challenge dataset for event-based VO/VIO, features aggressive motion and HDR scenarios.
 [EVO](https://github.com/uzh-rpg/rpg_dvs_evo_open), [ESVO](https://github.com/HKUST-Aerial-Robotics/ESVO), [Ultimate SLAM](https://github.com/uzh-rpg/rpg_ultimate_slam_open) are failed in most of the sequences*.
+We think that parameter tuning is infeasible, therefore, we suggest the users use same set of parameters during the evaluation.
+We hope that our dataset can help to push the boundary of future research on stereo event-based VO/VIO algorithms, especially the ones that are really useful and can be applied in practice.

 ## Acquisition Platform
 <div align="center">